-222.208 Semester 1, Winter School (June-July), Semester 2

-Develop and apply techniques, skills and processes in letterpress typography and print production.
+222.208 Semester 1, Winter School (June-July), Semester 2 Develop and apply techniques, skills and processes in letterpress typography and print production.
+Prerequisite: 75 credits at 100 level

 Brand Communication

 We critically explore what defines a product, service, individual, or even a nation as a 'brand', and how a brand is designed.
 You apply your learning to create a brand, connecting design with contemporary marketing communications strategies.
 You'll see the world around you differently after this course.